-Washington’s tour also enabled him to observe the area’s various industries, factories and exports.
+As Washington continued his tour, he was able to observe the area’s various industries, factories and exports.
 For instance, he visited (and was impressed by) a sail factory.
 “They have 28 looms at work,” he wrote in his diary, “and 14 Girls spinning with Both hands, (the flax being fastened to their waste.)
 Children (girls) turn the wheels for them, and with this assistance each spinner can turn out 14 lbs of Thread pr. day when they stick to it.”

 In the end, Washington was always happy to return home.
 His diary recounts that, on the morning of November 13, he began the last leg of his trip “as soon as we could see the Road . . . and three Oclock arrived at my House at New York where I found Mrs. Washington and the rest of the family all well.”